 Preparing for Science-Based Non-Traditional Careers

-As fellows and staff scientists at the NCI’s Center for Cancer Research (CCR), many of you will be exploring and choosing from various science-based career options in the future.
-The Office of Training and Education (OTE) at the Center for Cancer Training (CCT) is hosting a weekly workshop to help participants learn about the various career opportunities that lie outside of independent academic research.
+As fellows and staff scientists at the National Cancer Institute, many of you will be exploring and choosing from various science-based career options in the future.
+The Office of Training and Education (OTE) in the Center for Cancer Training (CCT) is hosting weekly workshops to help participants learn about the various career opportunities that lie outside of independent academic research.
 Given these may include unfamiliar roles outside of traditional bench science, we have invited guest speakers from various science-based backgrounds to provide information and insight that will help inform decisions about potential future endeavors.

 Speakers from biotechnology and pharmaceutical industries, government organizations and other fields present on diverse topics and share their experiences and individual journeys while describing best practices for getting a job, setting work expectations and navigating unique business-oriented scientific cultures.
 Many of the speakers are former scientists who have successfully transitioned to different science-based career tracks outside of academia.
 If you are thinking about choosing a non-independent research-based career path, this workshop will help shed light on how to position yourself while at NIH and improve your chances of success in the future.